roundcopy/pulent-2022/src/pages/letters/the-power-of-constructive-criticism.md

 So, tread with care.
 Throw the boomerang of criticism wisely and with respect for the effort that was put into the work.

-To critique or not to critique, remember that’s the question.
+Be constructive, not destructive.
+That's the key.

 Stay kind and considerate,
 Dad